rob040/LEDmatrixClock/README.md

 From the .stl files posted on Thingiverse.com, a SketchUp model was re-created and new .stl with wider dotmatrix display module area was made. <br>
 Many [complained](https://www.thingiverse.com/thing:2867294/comments) that their dotmatrix display module didn't fit; some enlarged the X-axis in their slicer program to make it fit.
 Just too bad they needed to print it at least twice. <br>
-That was caused by the fact that the original .stl will fit a matrix display module of max 128.4 mm wide. <br>
+That was caused by the fact that the original .stl can only fit a matrix display module of 128.4 mm wide. <br>
 The models available here will fit up to 132.0 mm wide display module. <br>
 Most other characteristics, such as the loosely fitting backplate, were left unchanged; the unmatched screw holes were fixed though.